MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-adzo-pipelines.md

 ---
 title: Azure DevOps pipeline integration with Power BI Desktop projects
-description: Learn about Azure DevOps pipelines and how to use them with Desktop projects
+description: Learn about Azure Pipelines and how to use them with Desktop projects.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: ruiromano